Foundations of Carrollian Geometry: Connection and Curvature

 \subsubsection{Excursus: Null Infinity}

-The preferred connection we just described covers equally-well finite-distance embedded null hypersurfaces and null infinity in an asymptotically flat spacetime.
-With all the technical results derived, it is straightforward to cover this asymptotic case and recover the original description of the asymptotic connection due to Ashtekar.
+The standard connection we just described covers equally-well finite-distance embedded null hypersurfaces and null infinity in an asymptotically flat spacetime.
+With all the technical results derived, it is straightforward to cover this asymptotic case and recover the original description of the asymptotic equivalence class of connections due to Ashtekar \cite{Ashtekar:1981hw}.

 An asymptotically flat metric displays a pole of order 2 in the radial direction as we approach the boundary.
 In covariant language, this means that there exists a function $\Omega$ such that the boundary is located at $\Omega\to 0$, and its conformal completion is then defined by stripping off this divergence.
 That is, null infinity ${\cal I}$ is defined as the boundary of the auxiliary manifold with conformal metric $\hat g_{\mu\nu}=\Omega^2 g_{\mu\nu}$.